Releasing new versions

 Go to develop with

-git checkout develop
+git checkout develop -

 Create the release branch

-git checkout -b release/x.y-stable && git push origin release/x.y-stable
+git checkout -b release/x.y-stable && git push origin release/x.y-stable. -

 If required, add the release branch to Crowdin so that any pending translations will generate a PR to this branch.

-as the reference to the next release:
+Mark develop as the reference to the next release:

 -